gohgabriel/lookbook/README.md

 ```

 If no iterations yield significant findings, an error message is returned.
 This is a good indication that the indicated relationships are not robust.

-The function also prints a message with the performance metric, indicating the percentage of iterations that result in significant findings for the indicated predictors/interactions.
-It also provides the range of regression coefficients across all resampling subsets, which may be a useful metric to gauge the relative robustness of a particular finding.

 ### Example